Audiveris/audiveris/docs/_pages/ui_tools/chords.md

 the very first measure of a movement.

 These are the two cases where this feature can be useful.
-But except for these very specific cases, you are advised to not use this feature.
+But except for these very specific cases, we are advised to not use this feature.
-In particular, do not think you could use it to somehow build voice sequences of chords!
+In particular, let's not imagine we could use it to somehow build voice sequences of chords!

 ### Time